h-yung/naginata-notes/README.md

 A notebook to contain practice notes that can be added, updated, or deleted.
 Displayed as note cards that you can filter or search by title fragment.
 I'm using this to keep track of my own learnings, but the code can be easily forked and set up with a different database (just add your own connection string and environmental variables).

-Formerly hosted on Heroku and now on Cyclic!

 **Tech used**: CSS, JavaScript, Node.js, Express, MongoDB, some EJS.

 **Live**: https://naginata-notes.cyclic.app/